 Additional Benefits of Strength Training for Women

-Aside from improving your body composition by increasing Lean Body Mass, there are several other benefits of strength training in addition to being stronger and looking fitter.
+Aside from improving your body composition by increasing Lean Body Mass, there are several other benefits of strength training in addition to muscle growth and looking fitter.

 Healthier Bones and Joints

 Women who don’t exercise can lose anywhere from 3 to 8% of their muscle mass each decade as a result of inactivity.
 Studies show that doing strength training can promote bone development, reduce lower back pain, and reverse several skeletal muscle aging factors.

 Strength training is not only good for your muscles, it can help ease the pain in your joints and keep your prevent bone loss.